 All significant intercompany accounts and transactions between The Joint Corp. and its subsidiary have been eliminated in consolidation.
-Certain balances were reclassified from general and administrative expenses to other (expense) income, net for the three and six months ended June 30, 2016 to conform to current year presentation.
+Certain balances were reclassified from general and administrative expenses to other (expense) income, net, as well as certain balances from other revenues to revenues and management fees from company clinics for the three and nine months ended September 30, 2016 to conform to the current year presentation and align with the segment footnote presentation.